Tips For Moving from a City to the Country

 The Logistics of Moving From the City to the Country

-Moving is a competitive business, and that usually means you won’t pay more (or less) moving from a city to the country than the other way around.
+Moving is a competitive business, and that usually means you won’t pay more (or less) to move from a city to the country than the other way around.

 As always, book your move as far in advance of your pick-up date as possible.